All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Phentermine 5-7% Most regained after discontinuation Short-term use only

-This data reinforces a crucial point: obesity is a chronic condition that benefits from ongoing treatment.
+This data reinforces a important point: obesity is a chronic condition that benefits from ongoing treatment.
 GLP-1 medications are most effective when used continuously.
 The same is true of blood pressure medication, cholesterol medication, and diabetes medication.
-Viewing obesity treatment through the same chronic disease lens is essential for setting appropriate long-term expectations.
+Viewing obesity treatment through the same chronic disease lens is important for setting appropriate long-term expectations.

 Cost-Effectiveness Across Treatment Options